 Your SmartArt will now be inserted.

-- › How to Loop a PowerPoint Presentation
+- › How to Quickly Remove All Images from a Word Document

 - › How to Remove the Background from a Picture in Microsoft PowerPoint

 - › How to Make an Image Transparent in Microsoft PowerPoint

 - › How to Group and Animate Objects in Microsoft PowerPoint